sdr-enthusiasts/docker-reversewebproxy/README.md

 - Solution: in VRS, make sure to configure this: VRS Options -> Website -> Website Customisation -> Proxy Type = Reverse

 - Issue: Planefinder doesn't work correctly
-- Solution: make sure that you have added the following to the `REVPROXY` variable:
+- Solution: make sure that you have added the following to the `REVPROXY` variable (replace ip address and port with whatever is appropriate for your system):
    ```
    planefinder|http://10.0.0.191:8086,
    ajax|http://10.0.0.191:8086/ajax,